Important information

 Impact of the Company's operations on the community and the environment

-As part of the management information reviewed at its regular meetings, the Board receives a Risk Management report, containing a report on Environmental, Social and Governance (ESG) matters which includes a Climate Change Dashboard, monitoring climate change measures in place including Scope 1, 2 and 3 GHG emissions.
 The Board is updated on the steps the Group is taking to become more sustainable, given its exposure to climate change transition risk as the UK evolves to a low carbon economy.
-It is also kept informed of the formal approach to ESG established to develop over time, which will underpin the Arbuthnot Principles and Values within the workplace under five ‘pillars of sustainability’ – governance, employees, community, environment and clients (ESG Pillars).
+It is also kept informed of the formal approach to ESG established to develop over time, which will underpin the Arbuthnot Principles and Values within the workplace under five pillars of sustainability – governance, clients, employees, community and environment (ESG Pillars).
 The ESG actions taken are in recognition of the Group’s responsibility to make a positive societal impact and the political, regulatory and legal pressure with clients and investors in ABG increasingly interested in the Group’s ESG stance.

 Desirability of the Company maintaining a reputation for high standards of business conduct

-The Directors believe that the Arbuthnot culture set out in the Arbuthnot Principles on page 3 of ABG’s Annual report manifests itself at Board level and in the external view of the Group as a whole.
+The Directors believe that the Arbuthnot culture set out in the Arbuthnot Principles on page 1 of ABG’s Annual Report manifests itself at Board level and in the external view of the Group as a whole.
 The critical importance of the Company’s continuing good reputation is considered at each Board meeting.
 These Principles are encapsulated in five Group cultural values, themselves embedded into day-to-day activities.
 These values are integrity, respect, empowerment, energy and drive, and collaboration.